 Environmental concerns have led to a greater interest in sustainable packaging and processing operations due to consumer awareness.
 As part of sustainability initiatives, manufacturers have reduced the source material by downgrading, creating thinner and lighter packaging, and reducing waste.
 Modern consumers increasingly consider eco-friendliness, ethics, quality, safety, and product costs when selecting products.
 Legislative packaging regulations also enforce a number of these issues, which will benefit the global green packaging market.

 As the packaging materials can be recycled, renewed, and reused, eco-friendly biodegradable wrapping materials like paper and paper boards contribute to maintaining the sustainability of the environment.
-Also, there is low awareness of the importance of sustainable packaging among consumers in developing countries.
-High recycling rates and set up costs have, in turn, prevented many manufacturers from implementing sustainable packaging solutions.
+Also, there is a low awareness of the importance of sustainable packaging among consumers in developing countries.
+High recycling rates and set-up costs have, in turn, prevented many manufacturers from implementing sustainable packaging solutions.
 The World Bank estimates that global solid waste generation will reach 4.7 billion tons by 2050.
 The solid waste generated in the coming years will be so large that recycling capacity cannot keep up with the output.
 A more environmentally friendly packaging solution is needed to reduce the huge amount of solid waste generated each year.

 The rise of 'zero waste' shops and the sharp increase in the use of refillable water bottles are just a few examples of how consumers are contributing to the reduction of waste.
-A majority of the individuals believe it's time to move away from single-use packaging in favor of packaging made from recycled materials.
+A majority of individuals believe it's time to move away from single-use packaging in favour of packaging made from recycled materials.
 Millennials are willing to pay an extra 10% to 25% for sustainable products and services, according to the World Economic Forum.
 More and more, consumers expect - and choose - healthier, greener, and more sustainable options.
-In a developing market where social-economic inequality is extreme, environmental threats are growing, and opportunities to earn decent wages are few, the percentage of people willing to pay more is lower.
+In a developing market where socioeconomic inequality is extreme, environmental threats are growing, and opportunities to earn decent wages are few, the percentage of people willing to pay more is lower.

 A change in consumer attitude toward plastic packaging and waste is starting to affect businesses, and they are making changes as a result.
 Sustainable practices are now a priority for businesses since they realize that losing paying customers will cost them if it is not implemented correctly.
 The consumer pressure to be more environmentally responsible has resulted in businesses adopting voluntary targets and initiatives that go beyond the regulatory requirements.
 Many global brands, including Unilever, Nestlé, and IKEA, have announced their commitment to eliminate single-use plastic waste within the next 10 years.